-It is hard to believe that a gland no bigger than the size of a walnut can cause men such problems.
+It is hard to believe that the prostate gland, which is really no bigger than the size of an average walnut, can cause men such problems.
+But it can once it becomes cancerous.

 Where it’s located